luisgv467/metaClean_short-reads/README.md

-# metaClean - Cleaning raw metagenomes
+# metaClean (Short reads) - Cleaning raw metagenomes
 [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) workflow to eliminate low-quality reads and human contamination from metagenomes.

-The user provides a path to raw metagenomes to clean.
+The user provides a path to raw (short-read) metagenomes to clean.
 The workflow runs `fastp` to eliminate low-quality reads (<20QC) and `bowtie2`/`samtools` to remove human contamination.
-This workflow eliminates raw reads and intermediate files for space-efficiency purposes.
-The output of this workflow are clean, compressed metagenomes.
+This workflow eliminates raw reads and intermediate files for space efficiency purposes.
+The output of this workflow is clean, compressed metagenomes.

 ## Installation